 - maintain physical distance from others, where possible and reasonably practicable

 - carry out regular hand washing and practice good hygiene

 - spend minimal time in showers and the change room to reduce congestion and in consideration of other users waiting their turn

-- most importantly, not come into the office if feeling unwell.
+- most importantly, not come into the workplace if feeling unwell.

 Jake, a regional service centre worker

 Jake works in a service centre in Roma and is returning to the centre to continue helping Queenslanders in a face-to-face setting.
-Jake drives his car to work and parks at the centre, washes his hands upon entry to the service centre and walks to his desk making sure to leave a 1.5 metre distance between himself and other staff members.
+Jake drives his car to work and parks at the centre, washes his hands upon entry to the service centre and walks to his desk.

 Once Jake has arrived at his desk, he uses disinfectant wipes to wipe down the desk, computer, keyboard, mouse, phone and any other hard surfaces before he starts working, as other people use the desk when he is not working.
 He also wipes down the counter areas and the payment machine used, in between serving customers.

-Jake notices changes to his work environment including alcohol-based hand sanitiser for him to use and some for customers, and stickers on the floor indicating 1.5 metre distances for customers standing in line, which help him to encourage customers to practice safe physical distancing.
+Jake notices changes to his work environment including alcohol-based hand sanitiser for him to use and some for customers.

 Brian, a field officer